lionel5116/ExpressJSReactSQL/README.md

 This project is a SERN Stack project.
 It has a client (React) and NodeJS service included that connects to a SQL Database.
 This is a very important project because all of my other projects are essentially MERN stack and MEVN stack

+This project also has examples of MongoDB and MYSQL database operations as well It's a very well rounded project